California milestone: 4 million acres burned in wildfires

 The area was also experiencing high temperatures and thick smoke that fouled the air throughout the San Francisco Bay Area.

-Gov. Gavin Newsom toured fire-ravaged Napa County on Thursday and said the state was putting “all we have in terms of resources" into firefighting, particularly over the 36 hours of the windy period.
+Gov. Gavin Newsom toured fire-ravaged Napa County on Thursday and said the state was putting “all we have in terms of resources" into firefighting, particularly over the windy period.

 “I’ve got four young kids in elementary school and I can’t imagine for the children and parents, the families, that may be seeing these images, what's going through your minds,” said Newsom, standing in front of a burned-out elementary school building.

-“We’re in it for the long haul.
-We’re not just here for a moment.
+“We’re not just here for a moment.
 We're here to rebuild and to reimagine your school," he said, adding: “We have your backs."

 The Glass Fire is the fourth major blaze in the region in three years and comes ahead of the third anniversary of an Oct.
 8, 2017, wildfire that killed 22 people.